BBC Defends Soaring £87 Million Cost Of New Albert Square For EastEnders

 When ‘EastEnders’ was devised in the mid-1980s, producers originally planned to film on location there before a plot of land at Elstree was utilised for the permanent set.
 Homes on the real-life square today sell for around £1 million.

-The upheaval comes after rival broadcaster ITV moved the sets and studios for ‘Coronation Street’ to a new studio at MediaCity in Salford in 2013 for a reported £10 million.
+The upheaval comes after rival broadcaster ITV moved the sets and studios for ‘Coronation Street’ to a new facility at MediaCity, Salford, in 2013 for a reported £10 million.